 As such, mechanical recycling doesn’t fully meet quality requirements and regulatory objectives.
 For example, incorporating 30% of recycled plastic in bottles by 2030 would require the availability of very high quality recycled material, particularly for food or cosmetic packaging, and therefore improvements to the efficiency of the methods used to collect, sort and recover RRMs.

-At present, chemical recycling accounts for about 1% of recycled plastics.
+At present, advanced recycling accounts for about 1% of recycled plastics.

 Reducing the production costs of bio-based intermediates and securing access to the resource will be key in rolling out these technologies.